Europe 2: 2010

-Year 2011
+2011

-As of January 3, 2011, the slogan changes for the fifth time since the creation of the radio station and becomes' 'Un MaXx' de Tubes' ', a slogan already used by Europe 2 a few years earlier.
+As of January 3, 2011, the slogan changed for the fifth time since the creation of the radio station and became' 'Un MaXx' de Tubes' ', a slogan already used by Europe 2 a few years earlier.

-Denis Rostagnat is leaving the post of program director at the beginning of April.
-He is replaced by Thomas Plessis, also director of radio programs and internet development at Lagardère Active Radio International.
-The latter will leave the group in May 2012 to join Cyril Hanouna on the channel D8 and devote himself to his production activities.
-He will be replaced by Roberto Ciurleo.
+Denis Rostagnat left as program director at the beginning of April.
+He was replaced by Thomas Plessis, also director of radio programs and internet development at Lagardère Active Radio International.
+The latter left in May 2012 to join Cyril Hanouna on the channel D8 and devote himself to his production activities.
+He was replaced by Roberto Ciurleo.

 Between 2010 and 2011, the distribution of dance titles increased by 22%.

 In July 2011, after three seasons with Virgin Radio, Bruno Guillon and his team joined Fun Radio to replace Manu in the morning; it is also the departure of Ti'Dav for the Mouv ', of Thomas Caussé for OÜI FM, and especially of Philippe Despont who after 13 years with Europe 2 and Virgin Radio joined RFM to liven up weekend mornings.
 At the start of the 2011 school year, it was Cyril Hanouna who hosted "Hanouna le matin" with Énora Malagré, a defector from NRJ.
 For his part, Camille Combal hosts the "Soir Show" from 9 pm to midnight.

-Year 2012
+2012

 Beginning June 2012, the group Lagardère Active announces its intention to sell all or part of the capital of Virgin Radio, whose audiences are in free fall.
 Goom Radio, bouquet of webradio s expressed interest in a takeover of Virgin Radio, but the operation was ultimately unsuccessful.